 Known as the B.G.
 Foat Bldg., built in 1897

-(A recent tenant change has occurred here.
-Simple Rustic Design has replaced the Chamber of Commerce and they moved a block east to their new building .
-New photos coming soon after construction is cleared)
+(A tenant change is occurring here.
+The Chamber of Commerce has moved to the Village Hall at 123 N. River St. New photos coming soon after construction is cleared)

 At the northeast end of the Fox River bridge in downtown Waterford, stands a cream-city brick building with a gray name stone that reads “B.G.
 Foat” – a curiosity for passers-by.
 The name depicted is for the village barber, Bert G. Foat, who built his shop in 1897.
 It is believed to be the second oldest continuously-owned family building in the village – Mealy Funeral Home being the oldest.